KevinCoble/SwiftNNTrainer/Manual/NetworkTab.md

 #### Show 1x1xN data as XxYx1 blocks
 This checkbox changes the 3D View from showing long-skinny 1x1xN boxes into more compact rectangular data.
 For instance, a 1x1x10 result box would be drawn as a 5x2x1 box, making it fit on the image better.
 While this makes the image more compact (especially for classification networks with many classes), it is a distortion of the actual data sizes, so is made optional.

+#### Out Block Scale
+This slider control changes the X-axis scale of the intermediate output data blocks that are drawn between layers to show the resulting size of each layer.
+Some layers can have results that have an excessive X-axis size, such as when a fully-connected layer has 4096 channels of output.
+The slider changes the scale of these blocks between 1% of normal size when at the left, to full size when at the right.

 ## Configuring a Layer
 The following settings can be made when creating a new layer, or when updating a layers' settings: